VoronDesign/Voron-Documentation/about.md

 In 2015, the very first set of 18 Voron printers were packaged in RCF's garage and shipped as kits.
 As a fun addition, he gave each kit a serial number.
 While those were the only printers ever sold directly by RCF, the tradition has lived on as a way to represent the hard work each Voron owner puts into sourcing, assembling, and configuring their printer.
 It also is a great way to show how the community has grown throughout the years!

 All it takes to receive a serial number after you have completed your build is to post a video of your printer printing on the Voron [Subreddit](https://www.reddit.com/r/voroncorexy/).
-Be sure to have your printer cleaned up with all cable management above the deck plate done.
+Be sure to have your printer cleaned up with necessary safety features - deck plate or electronics separate from chamber, and cables managed above the deck plate.
 Wiring can be tricky, but do your best!

-*Note: the serial submission process has become more automated now.
-In order to have the bot pick up your serial request video, be sure to use the "Serial Request" flair and add your full Discord name, including the unique 4 digit number (for example, #1234) after your username.
+*Note: As per latest requirement, include paper with hand written Reddit username and a date, visible within camera view when filming a video.
+You can also include Discord username in your request, the 4-digit number is no longer a requirement.
 Mods will review the requests periodically!*

 ---